 The hashgraph algorithm is protected by patents.
 The patents are a tool designed to inhibit forking and the associated instability and loss of network effects.
-The absence of enterprise-grade applications running on the public networks today is partly due to the possibility of those platforms splitting into competing platforms and cryptocurrencies.
-This represents risk to anyone considering building mission critical applications on those platforms.
+The absence of enterprise-grade applications running on the public networks today is partly due to the possibility of those networks splitting into competing networks and cryptocurrencies.
+This represents risk to anyone considering building mission critical applications on those networks.
 The patents will allow Hedera to make a commitment to such enterprises that we will never authorize a fork.

 Articles in this section

 - Have any non-Carnegie Mellon professors or academics verified hashgraph as asynchronous Byzantine fault tolerant (ABFT)?

 - Who generates the timestamp on a transaction?

 - What is 'gossip about gossip and 'virtual voting'?

 - Is the hashgraph consensus algorithm patented?

 - How can hashgraph deliver consensus without PoW?

 - How efficient is the hashgraph consensus algorithm?

 - Does the FLP theorem say aBFT consensus is impossible?